grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "You are thinking we could hide from the pings if we are close enough to the bottom?"
 Hemi asked.

 Percy nodded.
 "Yeah.
 With all the fucking pinging they are going to find us under the cargo ship any second now.
-Putting ourselves just off the fuckin' bottom is the only other way I can think of that will let us hide from them."
+Putting ourselves just off the bottom is the only other way I can think of that will let us hide from them."

 "I have heard that some of the sonar rigs Authorities are using now are good enough to pick out a boat on the bottom," said Hemi somewhat doubtfully.